cially/cially/pangolin-setup.md

 1. Log into Pangolin and select resource and then the Add Resource button.
 <img width="1842" height="203" alt="image" src="https://github.com/user-attachments/assets/4f4079c1-49e5-438f-b33a-91456bcd456f" />

-2. Choose the site you just created for Cially (the Newt tunnel you used in your `docker-compose.yaml` file.
+2. Choose the site you just created for Cially (the Newt tunnel you used in your `docker-compose.yaml` file).
 Leave the resource type as a HTTPS Resource and finally choose the domain and sub-domain you want to use.

 <img width="1546" height="819" alt="image" src="https://github.com/user-attachments/assets/9be1b37e-c46a-40b8-a7dc-a73a9defed19" />
 (NOTE, if you DO NOT have a domain and the sub-domain setup in your DNS records, do NOT attempt to do this as you will likely get rate limited for an hour if it fails multiple times).

 3. Once you have created the resource, setup the authentication tab to your liking (for public dashboards, you will need to turn this off).

 4. Under the Proxy tab, we will do `cially-web` first so the web front is exposed.
-In IP / Hostname type `cially-web` and enter port you used in your .env.
-This port number is determined by `PORT=` and not the `API-PORT=`.
+In IP / Hostname type `cially-web` and enter port you used in your .env (this will be `PORT=` and not the `API-PORT=`, `API-PORT=` is for the `cially-bot` and not for `cially-web`).
 As it is a http resource we will leave the method as http.
 Hit Save Targets once you're done.

 <img width="1556" height="227" alt="{0B309AB9-71DF-4A4C-8229-67D3BF5FAA80}" src="https://github.com/user-attachments/assets/cfee9ec6-3980-49cd-b6c3-da153de62a7a" />